Crohn ZoneCrohn Zone

 1. Prioritize Local and Seasonal Produce

-• Local, seasonal fruits and vegetables are not only fresher but also have a lower carbon footprint.
+• Local, seasonal fruits and vegetables are fresher and have a lower carbon footprint.

 • Choose gut-friendly options like zucchini, carrots, and peeled cucumbers, which are easier to digest.

-• Instead of red meat, opt for chicken, fish, or eggs, which have a smaller environmental impact and are generally well-tolerated.
+• Instead of red meat, opt for chicken, fish, or eggs.
+These options have a smaller environmental impact and are generally well-tolerated.

 • Consider plant-based options like tofu or tempeh if your gut can handle them.

-• Use vegetable scraps to make broths, which can be soothing during flares.
+• Use vegetable scraps to create broths, which can be soothing during flares.

-• Replace high-impact foods like beef with lower-impact alternatives, such as turkey or fish.
+• Replace high-impact foods like beef with alternatives, such as turkey or fish.

-• Swap store-bought snacks for homemade options to reduce packaging waste.
+• Swap store-bought snacks for homemade options to minimize packaging waste.

 Real-Life Example: Sustainable Eating with Crohn’s